 In 1923 these six were the first to graduate with a B.A.
 (Honors Commerce) from Western University.
-The Western Gazette Convocation Supplement of that year describes them as "that wild Commerce bunch" or "the Terrible Six" that formed the backbone of the Class '23.
+The Western Gazette Convocation Supplement of that year describes them as "that wild Commerce bunch" or "the Terrible Six" that formed the backbone of the Class '25.

-felt called upon to do the professional's job and tried to generalize he was a mess.
 This was confirmed to me over and over again in later years.